 Just the Opposite is True!

 The truth is that the entire pod has lost its sense of direction.
-Those not stuck in the sand will mill around near where their pod members are still stuck for two reasons: (a) the lingering whales believe the sharks are waiting just offshore, and (b) the current near shore is often slack and, with no current, the whales have no sense of direction.
+Those not stuck in the sand will mill around near where their pod members are still stuck for two reasons: (a) the lingering whales believe the sharks are waiting just offshore, (b) they do not want to swim into the sharks by themselves, and (c) the current near shore is often slack and, with no current, the whales have no sense of direction.

 When the tidal flow does start to wash back to deep water, the rescuers know they must push most of the whales out to sea at the same time because no whale wants to be first to meet up with the jaws of death.